Making a difference for our customers

 Almost 89% of incidents attended by our traffic officers are cleared in under 60 minutes

-In 2020, we used over 1,000 customer 'drive-through' surveys of roadworks to make improvements to our road projects
+Every month, around 450 customer 'drive-through' surveys of our roadworks help us to make improvements to our road projects

 Experts in incident management

 Our on-road traffic officers are often first on the scene in an incident.
-Their priorities are to keep people safe and fully reopen the road as soon as possible.
+Their priorities are to manage incidents and fully reopen the road as soon as possible so drivers can get on their way safely.

 They stop traffic to clear obstructions and spills, help remove broken-down vehicles, and support the police and other emergency services by managing road closures when there’s a serious incident.

-They work hand-in-hand with off-road traffic officers in our control centres - who are their eyes and ears out on the network.
-Eight teams across the country monitor our roads through CCTV; responding to emergency calls, setting signs and signals and deploying resources where needed.
+Teams in eight operations centres work hand-in-hand with traffic officers responding to emergency calls, setting signs and signals and deploying resources where needed.

-Whether on the scene or behind the scenes, our traffic officers are there to keep the traffic flowing, helping make sure people make it home safely.
+Whether on the road or behind the scenes, our traffic officers are there to keep the traffic flowing and help make sure people make it home safely.

 7 Regional Operations Centres